• Consultations

 Can It Reverse Gray Hair?

 Hair turning gray or white involves the loss of the melanin pigment from hair follicles.
 It is a complex process that may involve several factors, such as pollution, oxidative stress, and emotional stress, as well as genetics and nutrient deficiencies.
 While rare in most developed countries, various studies have noted deficiencies in iron, copper, protein, zinc, and vitamin B12 have been linked to premature gray hair.
-Some ingredients in the Folifort supplement have been investigated for restoring hair to its natural color.
-Let's look at some of those ingredients that may be responsible for this effect.
+Here's a summary of some of those ingredients.

 Para-Aminobenzoic Acid (PABA)